kijiproject/kiji/kijiproject.github.com/_posts/userguides/schema/1.0.0-rc4/2012-01-01-data-model.md

 > What Kiji calls a "locality group", HBase calls a "family".
 The Kiji
 > column "family" allows you to choose the logical grouping and namespace
 > of columns separately from the physical configuration of how the data is stored.
+> In Kiji, multiple families can belong to one locality group.

 As in HBase, rows in Kiji tables can have an arbitrary number of columns.
 Individual rows may have hundreds or thousands (or more)